 XX AGENCY SHOP 16

 This Agreement, entered into this 1st day of July, 2004, by and between the Board of Education of the Mercer County Special Services School District (hereinafter referred to as the "Board") and the Mercer County Special Services Support Staff Association/NJEA, (hereinafter referred to as the "Association").

 This Agreement contains the agreements of the parties regarding wages, salaries, terms and conditions of employment that shall be binding on the parties for term of the Agreement.

 RECOGNITION OF THE ASSOCIATION

-The Board of Education does hereby recognize the Mercer County Special Services Support Staff Association/NJEA, as the exclusive and sole representative for collective negotiations concerning terms and conditions of employment for all full-time salaried, part-time salaried, full-time hourly and part-time hourly cleaning, clerical, custodial, transportation employees of the school district, Specialists and Computer Support Technician with the following exclusions: Secretary to the Superintendent, Secretary to the Board Secretary, Secretary to the Assistant Superintendent, the Transportation Coordinators, Comptroller, Benefits Coordinator, all supervisors, all employees not doing clerical, custodial or transportation work, all students employed on a part-time summertime or seasonal basis, all employees hired for a limited term such as summer workers.
+The Board of Education does hereby recognize the Mercer County Special Services Support Staff Association/NJEA, as the exclusive and sole representative for collective negotiations concerning terms and conditions of employment for all full-time salaried, part-time salaried, full-time hourly and part-time hourly cleaning, clerical, custodial and transportation employees of the school district and Community Resource Specialist, Bookkeeper, Human Resource Specialist and District Operations Specialist with the following exclusions: Secretary to the Superintendent, Secretary to the Board Secretary, Secretary to the Director of Special Services, Secretary to the Director of Curriculum and Instruction, the Supervisor of Buildings and Grounds, the Transportation Coordinator, the Coordinator of Computer Services the Accounts Coordinator , the Senior Payroll Specialist, all supervisors, all employees not doing clerical, custodial or transportation work, all students employed on a part-time summertime or seasonal basis, all employees hired for a limited term such as summer workers.

 NO STRIKE CLAUSE